 The Truth About Food Challenges

-Spoiler Alert – Sorry to burst the food challenge bubble but there are a few truths about food challenges that is not reported on.
+Spoiler Alert – Sorry to burst the food challenge bubble but there are a few truths about food challenges that are not reported on in the media.
 For those who get queasy talking about bodily functions, vomit and so forth, then it is highly recommended that you leave this page now.
 For those of you who giggle at the thought of someone else’s pain, then read on…

 Every now and then the media reports on the latest food challenges across the country.
 While it generates a few laughs and discussions about who could achieve such notoriety the outcome can be very different to the honour of having their name etched the wall of fame of a local eatery.